-Glycogen is a type of multi-sugar compound that contains approximately 12 molecules of glucose-related to each other.
-They are destroyed and released when needed by the body.
+Glycogen is a type of multi-sugar compound that contains approximately 12 molecules of glucose related to each other.
+They are broken down and released when needed by the body.
 We should note that muscles often use glycogen as a backup source of energy only, while glycogen stores in the liver are a backup source of energy for all parts of the body, especially the brain and spinal cord.

 The amount of glycogen stored by the body varies from one person to another, depending on what he eats, his physical activity, and the amount of energy his body naturally burns during rest.

 The insulin hormone is the main catalyst for the manufacture of glycogen compounds in the body.
 After eating a meal rich in carbohydrates, the level of glucose in the blood rises.
 Here, the role of the insulin hormone comes in stimulating the cells of the body to enter glucose into them to use it as a source of energy, thus reducing its level in the blood.

 The insulin hormone stimulates the liver to secrete an enzyme called glycogen synthase, which is responsible for binding glucose molecules together to form glycogen and store it in the body.

 We should note that liver cells contain a high concentration of glycogen compounds, approximately 6-8% of the weight of the liver.
 It constitutes 100-120 grams of glycogen. while glycogen constitutes only about 1% of the weight of muscle cells.

 Since the total mass of muscle cells in the body exceeds the weight of the liver, the total amount of glycogen in it is greater than its stock in the liver.
 It is estimated at 500 grams of glycogen.